Northern Power Station (South Australia): Closure and alternative uses

 Despite being the lowest marginal cost fossil fuel generator in South Australia, Northern's economic viability was progressively eroded as wind and solar generation increased in South Australia.
 During the operation of carbon pricing in Australia under the Clean Energy Act, Northern reduced operation to seasonal summer-only operation.

 In recent years its long-term future has been subject to much consideration, including life extension and complete replacement.
 In 2013, Alinta Energy announced that it was investigating developing a new low-grade coal deposit which could extend the working lives of both Northern and adjacent Playford B power stations until the year 2030.
 Concept level proposals have been discussed for the replacement of the plant with either a gas-fired, a concentrated solar thermal plant or a nuclear power plant.

-On 11 June 2015, Alinta Energy announced its intent to permanently close the power station by March 2018, along with the related Playford B Power Station, and the Leigh Creek coal mine that supplies them both with fuel.
+On 11 June 2015, Alinta Energy announced its intent to permanently close the power station by March 2018, along with the related Playford B Power Station, and the Telford Cut coal mine that supplies them both with fuel.
 This was updated on 30 July 2015 to bring the closure dates of all three facilities forward by 12 months, with closure to occur between March 2016 and March 2017.

 On 7 October 2015, Alinta Energy announced that Northern and Playford B would close around 31 March 2016.
-Alinta Energy shut off the Northern Power Station at about 9:30am on 9 May 2016.
+Alinta Energy shut off the Northern Power Station on 9 May 2016.